wong2/chatgpt-google-extension/README.md

 # My new project: [ChatHub: All-in-one chatbot client](https://github.com/chathub-dev/chathub)

-Help nominate me as a GitHub Star: https://stars.github.com/nominate/
-> I nominate @wong2 as a GitHub Star

 ---

 A browser extension to display ChatGPT response alongside Google (and other search engines) results